 The 50km will start with a loop up to near the summit of Table Mountain, with great views of Willow Creek Canyon, before descending both the upper and lower branches of Ken's Canyon.
 After passing back through the starting area, the 50km then follows the 25km route described above.
 The 50km runs in 4 total canyons, and along the rim of a 2 others.

 This is a trail run, with a light sprinkling of adventure elements.
 The large majority of the race is run on trails or streambeds, but the 25km and 50km hit two canyons with a little climbing or easy scrambling over boulders.
 Both distances run through the lower 2 miles of Dairy Canyon with several small overhangs, a few fallen boulders, and a 4-foot ledge at the end (with a step and rope to assist).
-In Cathedral Canyon there is the large chock stone to climb over, and one small easy ledge.
+In Cathedral Canyon there is one small easy ledge.
 Besides these two canyons where runners might need to use hands, the rest of the course is pure, glorious running.
 The 10km is run on groomed bike trails and a gravel mountain road, but it still has some good elevation changes.

 Racing in the heart of Panoramaland involves running in dry streambeds/washes, traveling on defined yet remote sections of the Paiute ATV trail, hitting sections of the brand new Pahvant Trail (mountain bike) System, and of course occasionally clambering over sandstone boulders or overhangs in your path.
 These are all part of the Fishlake National Forest.